What is Return On Marketing Investment?

 New Website Users/Trial Start: 25

 Adwords Spend/New Customer: $35

-There are many possible ‘returns’ on marketing investments.
-A marketer might target ‘top of the marketing funnel’ returns such as increased brand mentions online, or new website traffic.
-They may be interested in driving more leads through the middle of the funnel, by targeting new trial starts or new newsletter subscriptions, for example.
-Or they may be directly targeting the marketing goal that connects all others: new customers and new sources of revenue.
-Whether the marketing target is top of the funnel or bottom of the funnel, short-term or long-term, measuring marketing’s progress toward its goals against the time and money that has facilitated that progress is critical.
+There are many possible returns on marketing investments.
+A marketer might target top-of-the-marketing-funnel returns, such as increased brand mentions online or new website traffic.
+They might want to drive more leads through the middle of the funnel, for example, by targeting new trial starts or new newsletter subscriptions.
+Or they may be directly targeting new customers and new sources of revenue.
+Whether the marketing target is top of the funnel or bottom of the funnel, short-term or long-term, it’s critical to measure marketing’s progress toward goals against the time and money it took to achieve them.